Colorado Winter Non-Skier Guide

 Many local museums offer historical walking tours.

-Art walks or exhibits are also ongoing in Colorado’s resort communities.
+Art walks or exhibits are ongoing in Colorado’s resort communities.

 Guided snowmobile tours are a great way to explore Colorado’s winter forests, reach expansive mountain vistas, and spend the day with friends and family.
 These tours do require a level of comfort with operating a snowmobile.